Launch the search

 Confidentiality

-The work of the search committee necessitates confidentiality* of information about candidates and their employing institutions in order to attract high quality finalists, to avoid putting the candidate’s current position in jeopardy, and to protect the integrity of Virginia Commonwealth University.
+The work of the search committee necessitates confidentiality* of information about candidates and their employing institutions to attract high-quality finalists, avoid jeopardizing the candidate’s current position, and protect the integrity of Virginia Commonwealth University.
 Search committee members:

-- May not reveal the identity of, or any other information about, candidates either during the search or after the search committee completes its work, unless obligated to reveal such under the law.
+- May not reveal the identity of, or any other information about, candidates during the search or after the search committee completes its work, unless required by law.

-- May not reveal information about candidates to anyone including faculty or staff members in the hiring department who are not on the search committee; colleagues at other institutions; family and friends, etc.
+- May not share information about candidates with anyone, including faculty or staff members in the hiring department who are not on the search committee; colleagues at other institutions; family members; friends; etc.

-- Must maintain confidentiality of all files concerning the search.
-Search committee members will ensure that all files are given to the hiring unit’s HR professional or HR Associate by the conclusion of the search.
+- Must maintain the confidentiality of all files concerning the search.
+Search committee members will ensure that all files are transferred to the hiring unit’s HR professional or HR Associate by the conclusion of the search.

 - Must obtain the candidate’s written consent to publicly share their information once they have reached the stage of an on-campus visit.
-It is imperative that the candidate is provided, in writing, with the information that will be shared (ie CV/ resume) and with whom (faculty, staff, students, etc.)
+It is imperative that the candidate is provided, in writing, with the information that will be shared (e.g., CV/resume) and with whom (e.g., faculty, staff, students).

 - Must also maintain confidentiality of all candidates after the search concludes.

-*Note: During the search, if any issues arise around discrimination, unethical behavior on the search committee, etc., the concerns may need to be reported to the appropriate office (ie Equity and Access Services, Integrity and Compliance, Human Resources).
-The university will make reasonable efforts to protect the privacy of participants in this process while also taking into consideration the need to gather information to assess the report, to ensure due process and to take steps to eliminate discrimination and retaliation, prevent its recurrence and remedy its effects.
-Please see VCU’s Preventing and Responding to Discrimination Policy for more information.
+*Important Note: During the search, if any issues arise around discrimination, unethical behavior on the search committee, etc., concerns may need to be reported to the appropriate office (e.g., Equity and Access Services, Integrity and Compliance, Human Resources).
+The university will make reasonable efforts to protect the privacy of participants while also considering the need to gather information to assess the report, ensure due process, and take steps to eliminate discrimination and retaliation, prevent its recurrence, and remedy its effects.
+Please see VCU's Preventing and Responding to Discrimination Policy for more information.

-Search committee members can ensure they are fair, accurate, honest and responsible in their management of information germane to the search by:
+Search committee members can ensure they are fair, accurate, honest, and responsible in their management of information related to the search by:

-- Ensuring that they have no interest in applying for the position
+- Ensuring they have no interest in applying for the position.

-- Disclosing promptly to the search committee or chair any relationship with a candidate that creates a conflict of interest, the potential for such conflict, or even the appearance of a conflict.
+- Promptly disclosing to the search committee or chair any relationship with a candidate that creates a conflict of interest, the potential for such a conflict, or even the appearance of a conflict.

-- Placing the best interest of VCU ahead of all special and personal interest
+- Placing the best interests of VCU ahead of any personal or special interests.

 - Using common sense and good judgment in screening candidates.